 6) Theatre producer, Peter Saunders, fondly remembers visiting Greenway in his autobiography, quoting Agatha Christie as saying “We do exactly what we like in this house.
 Most of us play cricket in the morning.”

-7) Agatha Christie’s daughter, Rosalind House, donated Greenway to the National Trust.
+7) Agatha Christie’s daughter, Rosalind Hicks, donated Greenway to the National Trust.
 They restored the property in 2005, later opening it to the public in 2009.

 8) As part of the final series of ITV’s Agatha Christie’s Poirot, starring

 David Suchet as Hercule Poirot, Greenway was used as the location to film